rigelselmani/Portofoglio/README.md

 https://rigelselmani.github.io/Basic-portofoglio/

-This is the first portfolio project that I built.
+This is the first portfolio project that I build.

-This portfolio is built using HTML & CSS.
+This portfolio is build using HTML & CSS.

-# HERE I HAVE STORED THE MOST IMPORTAT WORK I MADE IN THE BOOTCAMP.
+# Here i have few of my projects .